Smartphones are so widely used nowadays – 3.8B are in circulation in September 2021 - that we hardly believe they did not exist a few years ago.

 Contact and contactless use cases for biometric payment cards

-The main value proposition of an EMV card with a fingerprint sensor is removing the need for a four-digit PIN entry or a signature.
+The principal value proposition of an EMV card with a fingerprint sensor is removing the need for a four-digit PIN entry or a signature.

 This can be a relief for consumers using many cards or regularly using mobile payment, as remembering multiple PINs can be difficult.

-For EMV payments using contact at the POS terminal, users always have to use their PIN today or signature, regardless of the amount.
+Users always have to use their PIN today or signature for EMV payments using contact at the POS terminal, regardless of the amount.

 An on-card biometric CVM would apply to 100% of transactions and make paying much more convenient for cardholders.